freeCodeCamp/freeCodeCamp/guide/english/html/elements/a-tag/index.md

 The text between the opening and closing `<a>` tags becomes the link.

 By default, a linked page is displayed in the current browser window unless another target is specified.

-By default, links will appear as follows in all browsers:
+The default link styles are as follows:

-An unvisited link is underlined and blue
+- An unvisited link is underlined and blue

-A visited link is underlined and purple
+- A visited link is underlined and purple

-An active link is underlined and red
+- An active link is underlined and red

 #### Example: